 It is a 1949 Chinese movie made by the leftist Kunlun Studios on the eve of the communist triumph, directed by Zheng Junli and scripted by Chen Baichen.
 Notable for its take on corrupt nationalist politicians, the movie was made while Chiang Kai-shek’s Nanjing-based federal government was on the verge of collapse, and wasn’t actually released until after the Chinese invasion.
 The civil war was already over.
 The movie takes place in Shanghai and focuses on a group of renters who are having a hard time not being thrown onto the streets by the authorities bribed to sell their apartments.

-The movie was the champion of the 1957 Huabiao movie Awards for the “Best movie” category, and starred Zhao Dan, Sun Daolin, Wu Yin, and also Shangguan Yunzhu in the lead roles.
+The movie was the champion of the 1957 Huabiao Movie Awards for the ”Best Movie” category and starred Zhao Dan, Sun Daolin, Wu Yin, and also Shangguan Yunzhu in the lead roles.
 The title has the metaphorical meaning of small birds banding together to ward off a larger crow.
 The metaphor of the little sparrows is used to highlight the battle of the common people against their oppressors.

 This drama was influenced by the events of the Chinese Civil War.
-In 1948, China’s political situation was unstable and the Communist Party of China (CPC) was waging three significant battles against the Kuomintang.
-Actors and artists from Kunlun movie Company reviewed a possible script over a dinner, highlighting the social and political problems of current events.
+In 1948, china’s political situation was unstable and the Communist Party of China (CPC) was waging three significant battles against the Kuomintang.
+Actors and artists from Kunlun Movie Company reviewed a possible script over dinner, highlighting the social and political problems of current events.
 Noting that substantial changes would take place in China, it was decided that the movie would definitely act as an allegory in the direction of a new era.

 The Life of Wu Xun (1950)